Bervy/java-filmorate/README.md

 SELECT *

-FROM users;
+FROM user;

 6) Get all films

 SELECT *

-FROM films;
+FROM film;

 7) Get common friends of two users
    SELECT *

-   FROM users AS u
+   FROM user AS u

    WHERE u.user_id IN (

    (SELECT friend_id AS user_id FROM friendship WHERE user_id = 1 AND state_of_friendship IS TRUE)

    UNION

    (SELECT user_id AS user_id FROM friendship WHERE friend_id = 1 AND state_of_friendship IS TRUE)

    )

    AND u.user_id IN (

    (SELECT friend_id AS user_id FROM friendship WHERE user_id = 2 AND state_of_friendship IS TRUE)

    UNION

    (SELECT user_id AS user_id FROM friendship WHERE friend_id = 2 AND state_of_friendship IS TRUE)

    );